Invasive Plants in State Parks

-- Practice good stewardship: don’t transport invasive plants to other areas and never empty your aquarium into a body of water, not even a canal.
+- Don’t move invasive plants to other areas and never empty your aquarium into a body of water, not even a canal.

-- Avoid chopping aquatic plants with boat propellers as some plant fragments can grow into new infestations.
+- Avoid chopping aquatic plants with boat propellers as some plant fragments can grow into even more plants.

-- Remove plant fragments from boats/trailers after use; check clothing, shoes, and pets for seeds after hiking.
+- Remove plant fragments from boats/trailers after use.

 - Watch for and report invasive plants found in this park; note the location and tell a ranger.